 Admit it.
 You’ve been tempted.
 How could you not be?
 When £2K seems to the going rate for an everyday work tote or the school-run cross body, it’s no wonder companies like Vestiaire Collective are so popular.
-Even the sellers on eBay have upped their game significantly in recent years.
+Besides the fact that they do have an amazing selection of vintage bags available of course.

 But how do you know what condition its really in, if the seller has been transparent about the wear and tear and what’s fixable versus hopeless?
-Unless, you’re eating and breathing this everyday like us, why would ever know these things?
+And unless you’re eating and breathing this everyday like us, how would you ever find out?

 We thought it might be helpful to give you a few short tips to help take out some of the guess work.